arilamstein/censusdis-streamlit/DEVELOPER.md

 2. Install uv ([link](https://docs.astral.sh/uv/#installation)).
 3. In the project directory type `uv sync`.
 This will create a virtual environment with the project's dependencies in `.venv`.
 4. Type `source .venv/bin/activate` to activate the virtual environment.

-To run the app locally, type `streamlit run streamlit_app.py`.
+5. Type `streamlit run streamlit_app.py` to run the app locally.

+## Modifying the App

+The front end code is in `streamlit_app.py`.

+The data which powers the app is in `data/county_data.csv`.

-To modify the data which the app uses, see `data/gen_county_data.py`.
+To modify the data which the app uses, see `gen_county_data.py`.

 ## Linting

-Continuous Integration (CI) for this repo runs `black`, `flake8` and `ruff` on each PR.
-Please run the following commands, and fix any errors they report, before making a PR:
+This repo has a workflow enabled that runs `black`, `flake8` and `ruff` on each PR.
+If you are making a PR to this repo, please run the following commands prior to making a PR:

 ```
 uv run black .